uct-cbio/ngs-academy/_posts/2022-02-25-SARS-CoV-2 NGS for Surveillance Training 2022.md

 main_menu: courses
 permalink: /:year/:title
 category: upcoming
-course_overview : The course is designed for individuals looking to broaden their knowledge and build skills in the use of next generation sequencing (NGS) for SARS-CoV-2 surveillance.
+course_overview : The course is designed for individuals looking to broaden their knowledge and build skills in the use of next generation sequencing (NGS) for SARS-CoV-2 surveillance particularly those who work in the laboratory on sample preparation, sequencing and basic data analysis.
 start_date: 2022-03-01
 end_date: 2022-11-30
 group: group1